gigya/CrossAppSSO/README.md

 ## About this project

+This code repository is provided on an "as-is" basis for demonstration purposes.
+For further information on the Gigya platform and APIs, please reference http://developers.gigya.com

 This project shows a custom implementation on how Single-Sign-On (SSO) can be achieved from one app to another, leveraging Gigya's iOS SDK.<br/>

 ## Demo features<br/>